-We run a closed herd of around 50 pedigree Dexter Cattle.
+We run a closed herd of around 35 pedigree Dexter Cattle.
 With the exception of our foundation cows every animal has been born and reared on the farm.
 Each animal is registered with the Dexter Cattle Society with pedigrees going back generations.
-All the females and our bull have their own unique names and the steers which are destined for beef have pedigree numbers proving their lineage.
-(They also have their "pet" names!)
+All the females and our bull have their own unique names and the steers which are destined for beef have pedigree papers proving their lineage.
 Because of this, pedigree beef has total traceability.
 They are completely free range, living out all year, a lifestyle which suits these hardy little animals.
 They are entirely grass-fed, supplemented in winter by hay and silage cut from our own fields.
 As a treat ,and to train them to a bucket they sometimes have a handful of Dengie horse feed which is completely free from cereals or grains.
 We breed for beef and chose animals for conformation and ease of calving.

-The fact that our Dexters are all individuals, with that feisty character so typical of the breed is a bonus which makes it all worthwhile!
+The fact that our Dexters are all individuals, each with their own personalities, is a bonus which makes it all worthwhile!

 We sometimes have animals available for sale, both youngstock for beef or breeding and heifers or cows, usually with calf at foot.